Pelvic Ultrasound in Gainesville, FL

 Due to the more invasive nature of transvaginal and transrectal ultrasounds, these imaging tests may be mildly uncomfortable, but should certainly never be painful.
 The transabdominal ultrasound does not require the insertion of any sort of probe.
 Instead, this type of pelvic ultrasound is performed using a device that gently glides across the stomach, which means it is a completely painless procedure.

-If you still have questions about pelvic ultrasounds and what these unique imaging tests entail, please call our office today at (352) 331-0115 for more details.
+If you still have questions about pelvic ultrasounds and what these unique imaging tests entail, please call our office in Gainesville, FL today at (352) 331-0115 for more details, or request an appointment through our secure online form.